-In accordance with the President's executive orders requiring all Federal agencies to establish Diversity, Equity, Inclusion, and Accessibility (DEIA) as integral to its internal (employee) and external equity action (customer/supplier) focused programs, DEIA has been added to the list of the top management challenges.
-The NEA moved quickly to address these areas and new requirements by establishing a cross-cutting objective in its strategic plan, which outlines how the NEA will model DEIA in the arts through all of its activities and operations.
-In addition, the NEA has completed its required internal focused DEIA and external focused equity assessment reports and subsequent strategic plans.
-Both plans were submitted to OMB.
-The NEA has also begun to evaluate and consider structural changes to its organization to implement its enhanced DEIA strategic focus.
-The Agency hired an Equity Coordinator in May 2023 and efforts are underway to recruit a Chief
+In accordance with the President's executive orders requiring all Federal agencies to establish Diversity, Equity, Inclusion, and Accessibility (DEIA) as integral to its internal (employee) and external (customer/supplier) programs, the Agency has added DEIA to the list of the top management challenges.
+The NEA moved quickly to address these areas and new requirements by establishing a cross-cutting objective in its FY 2022-2026 Strategic Plan, which states, "The NEA will model diversity, equity, inclusion, and accessibility in the arts through all its activities and operations."
+Because advancing equity requires a systematic approach to embedding fairness in all decision-making processes, the NEA is working to redress inequities in its policies and programs to address barriers to equal opportunity.
+In alignment with its strategic plan, the Agency established its Equity Action Plan and its DEIA Plan, submitted to OMB with goals addressing these requirements and challenges.